-6.8.
+6.5.
 Turbulence models

-Participants: Alain Dervieux, Bruno Koobus, Stephen Wornom, Maria-Vittoria Salvetti [University of Pisa].
+Participants: Alain Dervieux, Bruno Koobus, Stephen Wornom.

 Modeling turbulence is an essential aspect of CFD.
 The purpose of our work in hybrid RANS/LES (Reynolds Averaged Navier-Stokes / Large Eddy Simulation) is to develop new approaches for industrial applications of LES-based analyses.
 In the applications targetted (aeronautics, hydraulics), the Reynolds number can be as high as several tens of millions, far too high for pure LES models.
-However, certain regions in the flow can be predicted better with LES than with usual statistical RANS (Reynolds averaged Navier-Stokes) models.
-These are mainly vortical separated regions as assumed in one of the most popular hybrid models, the hybrid Detached Eddy Simulation model.
+However, certain regions in the flow can be predicted better with LES than with usual statistical RANS models.
+These are mainly vortical separated regions as assumed in one of the most popular hybrid models, the hybrid Detached Eddy Simulation (DES) model.
 Here, "hybrid" means that a blending is applied between LES and RANS.
 An important difference between a real life flow and a wind tunnel or basin is that the turbulence of the flow upstream of each body is not well known.